-- 1. For the purposes of this Charter: - a) "Regulator" means an independent body formed by or on behalf of relevant publishers for the purpose of conducting regulatory activities in relation to their publications; - b) "relevant publisher" has the meaning given in section 41 of the Crime and Courts Act 2013.
+- 1. For the purposes of this Charter: - a) "Regulator" means an independent body formed by or on behalf of relevant publishers for the purpose of conducting regulatory activities in relation to their publications; - b) "relevant publisher" has the meaning given in section 41 of the Crime and Courts Act 2013 (as enacted on the day following the date this Charter is sealed).